-There are more than 80 licensed dairy herds in North Dakota that produce 10.4 million gallons of milk annually.
+There are approximately 63 licensed dairy herds in North Dakota that produce around 40 million gallons of milk annually.
 The state has two facilities that process one or more dairy products.
 It takes just 48 hours for milk to travel from the farm to a retail outlet/store.

 There are 9 turkey farms in North Dakota that produce around 1 million birds annually.
 Each year, members of the North Dakota Turkey Federation present a live turkey for a Thanksgiving Pardon ceremony at the state capitol building.

-There are about 66,000 sheep and lambs raised in North Dakota each year.
+There are more than 70,000 sheep and lambs raised in North Dakota each year.
 Sheep have been providing meat and clothing to people for over 10,000 years.
 Female sheep are called ewes, baby sheep are called lambs, and male sheep are called rams.
 A group of sheep is called a flock.
 A one-year old sheep is called a hogget.
 A two-year old sheep is called a two-tooth.
 Lambs are ready for market when they weigh somewhere between 90-120 pounds.
 Lamb as food is an outstanding source of vitamins and minerals, and is one of the easiest to digest.
 The meat from a grown sheep is called mutton and that from a young sheep is called lamb.
-North Dakota sheep produced 430,000 pounds of wool in 2016.
+North Dakota sheep produced 435,000 pounds of wool in 2017.